 Uber started off with a product that addresses a deep-seated problem.

 Uber has two mobile apps: one for Uber passengers, and another for Uber drivers.

-For the passenger app, users simple create an account, enter their credit card details in advance, and they’d good to go.
+For the passenger app, users simply create an account using thier email, enter their credit card details in advance, and they’d good to go.
 To book a cab, they simply press a button, and an Uber car will soon arrive.

 For Uber drivers, they can use the app to pick up customers with the press of a button too.
 Simply go “online” and they’re ready to pick up passengers.

 What Uber did was provide a fuss-free solution for customers and drivers.
 By being able to provide a solution to such a widespread problem, they were able to strike the hearts of many, and get them to try it out.

 As Bill Gurley of Benchmark, investor for Uber and eBay says,

 The product is so good, there is no one spending hundreds of thousands of dollars on marketing.